 Organizations are required to have an established stewardship endowment fund policy at the time of application to the NHCP-LTCF.
-The policy must outline how the Applicant land trust manages endowment funds for the q) Stewardship Endowment Fund Accounting
+The policy must outline how the Applicant land trust manages endowment funds for the stewardship of project lands, into perpetuity.
+This policy must demonstrate alignment with program requirements, see Section A-3q: Stewardship Endowment Accounting.

+q) Stewardship Endowment Fund Accounting